Lessons I learned working the Quilt Show Reno

 Thursday morning the show began.
 Even before the doors opened there was a line a mile long out front of amazing quilters waiting to get the party started.
 We were SLAMMED!
 I was so thankful my mom decided to hang out with me in my booth all 3 days so she could help direct traffic, take payments and answer questions here and there.
 It was such a madhouse for those first few hours.
 But, SEW MUCH FUN!

 Another reason it helps to have 2 people is when that little bladder tingle calls and you gotta step away from the booth for a few minutes.
+This is especially true when the bathroom is all the way across the vendor mall from your booth!

 Lesson 2: Organization is key